onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 # SECTION: Fairness & justice
 ██████████████████████████████████████████████████████████████████

+> "If you're intellectually honest and advocate for a system that controls people, turn over the keys to your enemies for a dry run." - [Naval](https://twitter.com/naval/status/857429690860003328)

 > "We say we're the exceptional nation.
 What does that mean?
 That means we make the rules and you're supposed to obey the rules.
 But we don't obey the rules.
 So we say we're for the rules-based order.
 Excuse me the rules-based order was the basis with which we invaded Iraq?
 I don't think so.
 That we occupied Afghanistan?
 I don't think so." - [Graham Allison](https://twitter.com/RnaudBertrand/status/1705923432029077764)

 Computing the rules-based order